The Jump List is a greatly underestimated feature of Windows. There are many people who don’t even know that it exists.

-You can see here that before the modifications, I only had 3 recently opened files on the jump list.
+You can see here that before the modifications, I only had 13 total Pinned and Frequent accessed folder on the jump list.

-After the modifications, you can see how I’ve got multiple files displayed on the jump list now.
+After the modifications, you can see how I’ve got total 18 folders on the jump list now.

 So, yeah.
 This method works.
 If you follow this guide step by step, then you should be able to get more files displayed on your jump list safely and easily.